Zehui312/Enrichment-analysis-for-bacteria/README.md

 conda activate BacEnrich
 ```
 ## 2. Download example fastq files
-Here, we use 6 sequencing data as example, they are untreated and meropenem-treated and replicated 3 time.
-You can find the **meta_data.txt** in
+Here, we use six sequencing datasets as an example, including untreated and meropenem-treated samples, each with three replicates. **meta_data.txt** is available at `./meta_data.txt`
 ```
 meta_data=./Enrichment-analysis-for-bacteria/meta_data.txt
 cat ${meta_data} | while read line; do